monacotime/BlogSiteV2/_posts/2021-03-18-deep-q-learning-tic-tac-toe.md

 <img src='./assets/img/posts/20210318/Model7.png' width="480">
 </center><br>

 As of today, my best result so far is 87.5%, I will leave it rest for a while and keep investigating to find a reason for not being able to reach at least 90%.
-I read about [self play](https://medium.com/applied-data-science/how-to-train-ai-agents-to-play-multiplayer-games-using-self-play-deep-reinforcement-learning-247d0b440717), and it looks like a viable option to test and a fun coding challenge.
+I read about [self play](https://medium.com/applied-data-science/how-to-train-ai-agents-to-play-multiplayer-games-using-self-play-deep-reinforcement-learning-247d0b440717), and it looks like a viable option to test and a fun Lorem  challenge.
 However, before embarking in yet another big change I want to ensure I have been thorough with the model and have tested every option correctly.

 I feel the end is near... should I continue to update this post as new events unfold or shall I make it a multi post thread?